 - The Medic: The Gaze's medic, and sells medicine for players to purchase at his shop in Shenkuu.

 - Non-Mammalian Hair: He's a Ruki, an insect-like Neopet, with a long white mustache and beard.

-- Cats Are Mean: After the thunderstorm began, she was quick to accuse Hoban of having started it.
+- Cats Are Mean: After the thunderstorm began, she was quick to accuse Hoban of having started it (to be fair, he did threaten to sail them into one earlier).
 However, she seems to be fairly amicable in all other appearances.